ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch5/draft1.md

 By 2022, I worked for 3 separate companies that I could not identify as using audio surveillance after the company I worked for in 2020 where I developed my techniques and felt that I had confirmed they were surveilling me.
 The fourth company was Vouch, and the techniques never worked better in my life than on Tuesday, March 1st, 2022.

 In my most private of moments, I call the main technique, with some reference to the film _Perdita Durango_ and the Lady Gaga song _Poker Face_, the "Gandolfini Germanotta I Hate Your Little Poker Face Move."
 But only in private.

-In programming, a `switch / case` statement is similar to an if statement, where some other thing gets evaluated as being equal to other things.

 The "GG move" works thusly: